-Cannabinol is primarily produced by cannabis flower coming into prolonged contact with the air.
+It might surprise you that you can make CBN by yourself.
+Interestingly, CBN is abundant in cannabis flower that’s made prolonged contact with the air.
 THC oxidizes into CBN, and this is why old, poorly stored cannabis has an abundance of CBN.

 Whether CBN is psychoactive hasn’t been fully determined.
 One study suggests it isn’t, while another indicated that CBN has a very mild psychoactive effect.
 Clearly, more research is needed to determine this for certain.

 All the headlines surrounding CBN link to its possible sedating powers.
-Even without definitive scientific evidence, bold claims are already being made about cannabinols’ sleep-inducing effects.
+Even without definitive scientific evidence, bold claims are already being made about this cannabinoid’s sleep-inducing effects.
 But what‘s the truth?
 Is CBN the next miracle sleep aid?